 Cooking Questions & Answers

-I get email from you guys all the time asking me questions about various cooking topics.
+I always get emails from you guys asking me about various cooking topics.
 The questions come from all over and I do my best to answer them.
 If I can't give you a good response, I recruit the help of one of my many professional chef friends.
 Here are a few questions I bet many of you would like answers to.

 Pounding Chicken Breasts

-What is the correct way to pound chicken breasts to use in chicken picatta?
-Do I start with thin slices or if I already have "normal" sized chicken breasts, do I slice them thinner before pounding?
+What is the correct way to pound chicken breasts in chicken piccata?
+Do I start with thin slices, or if I already have "normal" sized chicken breasts, do I slice them thinner before pounding?
 How hard should I pound?

-You do not need to slice full breasts any thinner in order to pound them out.
-I would use the smooth side of a meat mallet or even a fairly heavy, smooth bottomed frying pan.
-Spray a little oil on the meat so the mallet will slide and then start in the center, pounding and sliding off to one side (as opposed to just crashing straight down on the meat).
+You do not need to slice full breasts any thinner to pound them out.
+I would use the smooth side of a meat mallet or even a fairly heavy, smooth-bottomed frying pan.
+Spray a little oil on the meat).

 Continue pounding, sliding off in a slightly different direction each time (or, conversely, turning the meat between each blow) to create an even thickness.
-I've also seen this done with the meat between two pieces of plastic wrap and I have used wax paper.
-Keep pounding until the meat is roughly ¼" thick and all your frustrations have melted away.
+I've also seen this done with the meat between two pieces of plastic wrap, and I have used wax paper.
+Keep pounding until the meat is roughly ¼" thick, and all your frustrations disappear.
 Another great reason for learning how to cook.

 Take your time; this isn't a test of strength.
-In fact you want to do this a gently as possible (if pounding can ever be considered gentle) because you don't want to tear the meat.
+You want to do this as gently as possible (if pounding can ever be considered gentle) because you don't want to tear the meat.
 This same technique can also be used on any other type of lean meat--turkey, pork or beef.

 Smashed Potatoes

-Okay, here's what you do: use red bliss potatoes, or some other type of potato with lovely red skin.
-If they are very small, boil them whole in well salted water until easily pierced with a fork.
+Okay, here's what you do: use red bliss potatoes or some other type with lovely red skin.
+If they are very small, boil them whole in well-salted water until easily pierced with a fork.
 Cut larger potatoes in half or quarters.

-Salt and pepper to taste, butter to taste and perhaps some roasted garlic.
-Then, smash away with a potato masher that has large openings - the kind that has one thick metal tube that curves back and forth is a good one for this.
+Salt and pepper to taste, butter to taste, and perhaps some roasted garlic.
+Then, smash away with a potato masher with large openings - the kind with one thick metal tube that curves back and forth is good for this.
 Smash to your particular smashiness and enjoy.

 Egg Expiration